 The page is available when the File Watchers plugin is enabled.
-The plugin is bundled with WebStorm and activated by default.
-If the plugin is not activated, enable it on the Plugins page of the Settings / Preferences Dialog as described in Enabling and Disabling Plugins.
+The plugin is activated by default.
+If the plugin is disabled, enable it on the Plugins page as described in Enabling and Disabling Plugins.

-WebStorm supports integration with various third-party transpilers that run in the background and perform the following:
+WebStorm supports integration with various third-party compilers that run in the background and perform the following:

-In WebStorm, these transpiler configurations are called File Watchers.
-For each supported transpiler, WebStorm provides a predefined File Watcher template.
+In WebStorm, these compiler configurations are called File Watchers.
+For each supported compiler, WebStorm provides a predefined File Watcher template.
 Predefined File Watcher templates are available at the WebStorm level.
-To run a transpiler against your project files you need to create a project-specific File Watcher based on the relevant template, at least, specify the path to the transpiler to use on your machine.
+To run a compiler against your project files you need to create a project-specific File Watcher based on the relevant template, at least, specify the path to the compiler to use on your machine.

 To be applicable, a File Watcher must be enabled by selecting the check box next to it on the File Watchers page of the Settings dialog box, see Enabling and Disabling File Watchers.
 After that the File Watcher will be invoked automatically upon any changes made to the source code or upon save, depending on whether the Immediate File Synchronization check box is selected or cleared, see New Watcher Dialog.